sotosoc/bible_ventilated/README.md

 - No chapter numbers or verse numbers (though retained in source files)

-This means there is a lot of whitespace all around the text to write notes
+This means there is a lot of whitespace all around the text to write notes.

-## Net Net
+Net-Net.

-The creates documents that are a midpoint between a word document and a powerpoint presentation.
+These documents are a midpoint between a word document and a powerpoint presentation.

 I import the resulting PDFs into Notability on my iPad to read, think, pray, and take notes.